Axway/api-builder-docs/content/en/docs/Developer_Guide/CLI.md

 To create an OpenAPI plugin template, you can use this command (using the same example plugin name as above):

 ```
-$ amplify builder plugin init --type=oas legacy-connector
+$ axway builder plugin init --type=oas legacy-connector
 ```

 ## {{% variables/apibuilder_prod_name %}} CLI (npm)

-While we recommend to use the {{% variables/apibuilder_prod_name %}} CLI as part of the Amplify CLI, a secondary CLI is available for install on NPM which doesn't depend on the Amplify CLI.
+While we recommend to use the {{% variables/apibuilder_prod_name %}} CLI as part of the Axway CLI, a secondary CLI is available for install on NPM which doesn't depend on the Axway CLI.
 This has all the same functionality, however the commands and install mechanism are slightly different.

 ### Installation and update